r-dbi/RSQLite/revdep/problems.md

 checking R code for possible problems ...
-NOTE .NCBIMetadataFromUrl: no visible binding for global variable ‘results’ .NCBIMetadataFromUrl: no visible binding for global variable ‘specData’ .makeComplexGR: no visible binding for global variable ‘seqname’ makeAnnotationHubMetadata : <anonymous> : <anonymous>: no visible binding for global variable ‘Title’ makeAnnotationHubMetadata : <anonymous> : <anonymous>: no visible binding for global variable ‘Description’ makeAnnotationHubMetadata : <anonymous> : <anonymous>: no visible binding for global variable ‘BiocVersion’
+NOTE .NCBIMetadataFromUrl: no visible binding for global variable ‘results’ .NCBIMetadataFromUrl: no visible binding for global variable ‘specData’ .cleanOneTable: no visible global function definition for ‘dbGetQuery’ .getOtherTableDupIDs: no visible global function definition for ‘dbGetQuery’
-...
-39 lines ...
+.makeComplexGR: no visible binding for global variable ‘seqname’
+getCurrentResources: no visible global function definition for ‘dbGetQuery’ makeAnnotationHubMetadata : <anonymous> : <anonymous>: no visible ...
+44 lines ...
 test_Inparanoid8ImportPreparer_recipe: no visible binding for global variable ‘BiocVersion’
 test_Inparanoid8ImportPreparer_recipe: no visible global function